Your stool color says a lot about your gut and overall health.

 This is an autoimmune disease that causes some food particles to pass undigested through the digestive tract.
 In autoimmune diseases, the body’s immune system inadvertently attacks the body.
 Celiac disease affects gluten digestion (a protein found in food items such as barley, wheat, and rye).

 When you ingest these food items that contain gluten, the body attacks the cells in the small intestine, damaging them and ensuring that these food items are not digested.
-It is more common in the white population and runs in families.

 4. Pancreatic Diseases